can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 for both standard library and external calls it's necessary to call them both.

+It's worth saying that this distinction is of particular importance for repl based development, because when image starts these two values are most probably aligned.

 Since I mentioned `uiop/run-program`, let's talk about it.

 ### User input